falcosecurity/falco-website/content/en/docs/outputs/channels.md

 * `hostname`: the name of the host running Falco (can be the hostname inside the container).
 * `tags`: the list of tags associated with the rule.
 * `output_fields`: for each templated value in the output expression, the value of that field from the event that triggered the alert.

+> Notice that, besides the ones included automatically, you can also include additional fields to `output_fields` through `append_output` settings in the [configuration](https://github.com/falcosecurity/falco/blob/master/falco.yaml).

 Here's an example: